wifwucite/esphome-ble-controller/README.md

 # Examples

-Configuration to show the pass key during authentication on a display like in this picture:
+Configuration to show the 6-digit pass key during authentication on a display:
 ![BLE pass key on display](BLE-PassKey.png)

 ```yaml